Szybet/Yatchy/3D/cases/README.md

 ### The files are in the folders in this directory

-## <code style="color : Red">Patches</code>
+<h1>$${\color{red}Patches}$$</h1>
-Because of the tight tolerances and different printers, filaments, some cases might have alternative parts that might fix your issues, read their description and decide for yourself
+Because of the tight tolerances and different printers, filaments, some cases might have alternative parts that might fix your issues, read their description and decide for yourself, generally, I would advice using them

 ## Szybet's side case
 <p align="center">